Lukas Püttmann About Research Blog

 Our paper: "Benign Effects of Automation: New Evidence from Patent Texts"

-We’ve updated our paper on automation patents which you can find here.
+We’ve updated our paper on automation patents which you can find here and here (and see here to play around with the data).
 In short, we identify automation patents based on their patent texts and create this new dataset:

 Animated map of automation patents in US commuting zones, 1976-2014